Insults and interruptions mar first Trump-Biden debate

 Biden urged Americans to make a plan to vote and assured voters that Trump would be gone if Biden won.
 He said he would not declare victory until the outcome was validated.

 “If we get the votes, it’s going to be all over.
-He’s going to go,” he said, adding Trump’s complaints about mail-in ballots was that Trump was “afraid” to count the votes.
+He’s going to go,” he said.

 Biden was sharply critical of Trump’s record on the coronavirus pandemic which has killed more than 200,000 Americans, accusing him of failing to protect Americans because he was more concerned about the economy.